Share My World: Commercial performance

 For the Billboard issue dated May 10, 1997, Share My World debuted at number one on both the US Billboard 200 and R&B Albums chart with sales of 240,000 copies, marking Blige's first official number-one album on the Billboard 200 chart.
 The album had ended the four-week stint of Life After Death by The Notorious B.I.G., which was released posthumously five weeks earlier.

 In addition to debuting number one in the US, the album also debuted in the top ten in countries such as Canada, Sweden and the UK.
 The album also reached the top forty in France, Germany and New Zealand.

-Share My World was certified Platinum by the Recording Industry Association of America (RIAA), for shipments of one million copies in the US on July 1, 1997.
-On November 17, 1997, Share My World was later certified double platinum by the RIAA and during an episode of MTV Live, Blige was presented with the plaque by host Ananda Lewis.
-The album has since sold three million copies domestically by May 1999, garnering Blige's third consecutive album to reach multi-platinum status by the RIAA.
+Share My World was certified triple Platinum by the Recording Industry Association of America (RIAA), for shipments of three million copies in the US.
+As of December 2009, the album has since sold 2.8 million copies domestically.